Consolidated financial statements has been saved

 Consolidation requirements in Belgium

-The Companies Code is the base legislation for the consolidation requirements in Belgium.
+The Code of companies and associations is the base legislation for the consolidation requirements in Belgium.

 - Belgian GAAP and IFRS